Kimpa Vita: Early life

 At the time of her birth, Kongo was torn by civil war.
 These wars had started shortly after the death of António I at the Battle of Mbwila in 1665, and had resulted in the abandonment of the ancient capital of São Salvador (present-day Mbanza Kongo) in 1678 and the division of the country by rival pretenders to the throne.

 According to her testimony, given at an inquest on her life, Kimpa Vita had visions by God Kongo and was considered to be a prophetess to the Kongolese, declaring that Jesus, Yissa’Yah Kongo, came from the Kongo kingdom.
 She forbade her people to let the Portuguese in because they were going to enslave them.
-She kept proclaiming the message until the Portuguese Catholics burned her at the stake.
-And as she had claimed, the Portuguese Catholics finally started killing, murdering, raping and enslaving the Kongolese, breaking up families, and sending them away to the Americas.
+She kept proclaiming the message until King Pedro IV, after consulting with Italian Capuchin priests, burned her at the stake.